MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 ### 3. Configuring the View Button Control (Script)  and Toggle Button (Script) component:

-Now your buttons are Configured to demonstrate the model switching and clipping functionality, and it is time to add 3D models and the clipping objects to the script.
+Now your buttons are configured to demonstrate the model switching and clipping functionality, and it is time to add 3D models and the clipping objects to the script.

 For demonstration, we have provided five different 3D models, expand ModelParent object to find these 3D models.

-With the ButtonParent object still selected in the Hierarchy window, in the Inspector window, locate the **View Button Control (Script)** component and expand the 3D **Models** variable.
+With the ButtonParent object still selected in the Hierarchy window, in the Inspector window, locate the **View Button Control (Script)** component and expand the **Models** variable.

 Enter the number of 3D models you would like to have on your scene.
 In this case, it would be five.
 It will create placeholders for adding new 3D models.
-Drag and drop ModelParent Object's child model objects into these placeholders.
+Drag-and-drop ModelParent Object's child model objects into these placeholders.

 ![mrlearning-appx](images/mrlearning-appx/Tutorial1-Section4-Step3-1.png)